Why Study Music?

 ▲ Broadway Actors Mary Callanan (r) & Karen Elliott (l) Visit Summer Conservatory (Jul 14 & 17, 2017, respectively) As part of our ongoing Broadway Masterclass Series (past participants include Michele McConnell current Carlotta in Phantom of the Opera and Fun Home's Tony-nominated Beth Malone), Mary Callanan (currently in Bandstand on Broadway) spent the afternoon discussing her career, sharing her performance experiences, and lending advice to our student performers.

 The following week, Karen Elliott (Broadway's Les Miserables, Nat'l Tour of Sister Act) spent the day as a guest artist and teacher.
 After briefly speaking to our students about her training and experience, she spent the rest of the day privately coaching individual students and small groups.
 This invaluable one-on-one time with Broadway caliber performers is one of the many perks of the Pineda Summer Conservatory experience.

 Pineda Conservatory of the Performing Arts a 501(c)(3) non-profit arts organization

 Voice lessons Spring 2018 semester begins MORE

 VOICE LESSONS & CLASSES

-Registration is now open for the Fall Semester 2017, Sep 11 - Dec 20.
-For voice lessons, limited time slots available assigned on a first-come, first-served basis with preference given to returning students.
+Registration is now open for the Spring Semester 2018, Jan 13 - Jun 9.
+For voice lessons, limited time slots are available and assigned on a first-come, first-served basis with preference given to returning students.
 Register today to ensure your spot.